Rule 173-39-02.8 | ODA provider certification: homemaker.

 (2) "Aide" means the person who provides homemaker activities.

 (1) General requirements: The provider shall comply with the requirements for every ODA-certified agency provider in rule 173-39-02 of the Administrative Code.

-(2) Eligible providers of homemaker are ODA-certified long-term care agency providers.
+(2) Eligible providers of homemaker are ODA-certified agency providers.

-(5) Provider policies: The provider shall develop written personnel requirements, including all the following:
+(4) Provider policies: The provider shall develop written or electronic personnel requirements, including all the following: